stedman/grade-fetch/README.md

 ## Install

+> IMPORTANT: This application was specifically written to work with the RRISD Home Access site.

 ```sh
 npm install
 ```

-Create a `.env` at the project root and add your Home Access login credentials:
+Create a `.env` at the project root and add your RRISD Home Access login credentials:

 ```sh
 RRISD_USERNAME=your_username